r-neal-kelly/doticu-skylib/README.md

 - Interface directly with SKSE or alternatively, with the `SKSE_Plugin_t` in `skse_plugin.h`.
 - Build your solution.

+### Beta
+This library is currently in beta and is quite subject to change.
+This means that updating to a new version of Skylib may require you to make changes to your plugin's file in order to reflect any changes in Skylib.

 ### Thank You
-- [SKSE Team](http://skse.silverlock.org/) for your c++ library, which has decompiled large portions of the engine and made it possible to work with.
+- [SKSE Team](http://skse.silverlock.org/) for your C++ library, which has decompiled large portions of the engine and made it possible to work with.
 - Ryan-rsm-McKenzie of [CommonLibSSE](https://github.com/Ryan-rsm-McKenzie/CommonLibSSE) for decompiling even more parts of the SkyrimSE engine.
 - meh321 of [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444) for making it easy to read the executable's offsets.